Push-up: Weighted push-ups

 Progressively overloading classic push-ups using barbell plates, resistance bands or any form of weight.
 The load is usually positioned on the upper back.
 This very effective exercise is not commonly performed because of the difficulty of loading the human body in that position.
-An alternate way to add weight to the push-up is by placing your hands on high handles bars and then elevating your feet on a high surface to get into a suspended push-up position.
-Now due to the distance between the pelvis and the floor a dipping belt can be used to add weights from the pelvis.
+An alternate way to add weight to the push-up is by placing the hands on high handles bars and then elevating the feet on a high surface to get into a suspended push-up position.
+Due to the distance between the pelvis and the floor a dipping belt can be used to add weights from the pelvis.
 This method of adding extra weight to the push-up becomes more efficient.

 Knee push-ups

 "Modified" or "knee" push-ups are performed by supporting the lower body on the knees instead of the toes, which reduces the difficulty.
 These are sometimes used in fitness tests for women, corresponding to regular push-ups for men.
 This is useful for warm-ups/downs, pyramids/drop sets, endurance training, and rehab.
-It can also be used to train in a more explosive plyometric manner (like clapping push-ups) when one can't perform them with the feet.
-It can also be used with the 1-arm variations as a transition.
+It can also be used to train in a more explosive plyometric manner (like clapping push-ups) when one cannot perform them with the feet.
+It can also be used with the one-arm variations as a transition.
 However, the intense pressure on the knees can be harmful.